DevCycleHQ/devcycle-docs/docs/best-practices/security/compromised-keys.md

 ## **Overview**

 This document is meant to guide you through the process of addressing compromised SDK keys in your environment, which may have been detected through our integration with **[GitHub Secret Scanning](/best-practices/security/api-keys-secret-scanning)**.
 Compromised SDK keys pose a security risk as they can lead to unauthorized access, exposure of sensitive data, or misuse of your application's resources.
-To maintain the security and integrity of your application, it is crucial to keep SDK keys secure and confidential.
+To maintain the security and integrity of your application, it is crucial to keep relevant SDK keys secure and confidential.
 ## **Why SDK keys should never be compromised**

 SDK keys play a vital role in accessing features and functionalities in your DevCycle environment.
 Compromised keys can lead to: